JonathanTurnock/footystats-ha-embeds/README.md

-# Footy Stats Upcoming Matches
+# Footy Stats Embedded Data Pages

 Simple React app that displays upcoming matches for a given set of teams.